mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

     });
     ````
 1. Open `public/js/addon.js`.
-	This file uses the JIRA REST API to request project information you use to generate the table.
+	This file uses the [JIRA REST API](https://docs.atlassian.com/jira/REST/latest/) to request project information you use to generate the table.
 1. Add the following content:
     ````
 /* add-on script */
 // MyAddon functionality
 $(function() {
-    // call the REST API via the iframe
+    // Call REST API via the iframe
-    // bridge functionality
+    // Bridge functionality
     // JiraActivity is registered by an external script that was included AP.require(['request', 'JiraActivity'], function(request, JiraActivity) {
         request({
             url: '/rest/api/2/project',
             success: function(response) {
-                // convert the string response to JSON response = JSON.parse(response);
+                // Convert the string response to JSON response = JSON.parse(response);

-                // call our helper function to build the
+                // Call your helper function to build the
-                // table now that we have the data JiraActivity.buildProjectTable(response, ".projects");
+                // table, now that you have the data JiraActivity.buildProjectTable(response, ".projects");
             },
             error: function(response) {